Nathan Pellissier: Table tennis

-Pellister is classified as C8 table tennis player.
+Pellissier is classified as C8 table tennis player.
 He competed at the 2014 World Para Table Tennis Championships in China.
 In 2017, he finally defeated his C8 rival Barak Mizrachi at the Australian Para Table Tennis Nationals.

 In 2017, he won gold medals at three major international championships, including the Korean Para Open and the Taiwan Para Open.
 The following year he lived and trained in Munich, Germany, picking up bronze medals at the Spanish Para Open and US Para Open, before gaining valuable experience at the World Championships in Slovenia.

 At the 2019 Oceania Para Table Tennis Championships, Darwin, he won the silver medal in the Men’s Singles Class 6-10 and gold medal with Joel Coughlan in the Class 6-10 Teams.

 At the 2020 Tokyo Paralympics, he lost both matches in the Men's Individual C8 and won a silver medal with Ma Lin and Joel Coughlan in the Men's Team C9-10.
+Pellissier competed at the 2024 Paris Paralympics in the Men's Singles 8, Men's Doubles 18 and Mixed Doubles 17 but did not progress after the opening matches.